Eothaun/Eyos/readme.md

 # Eyos

-Eyos is a student project to build a RTS that handles thousands of units.
+Eyos is a student project to build a RTS that handles thousands (or millions) of units.